sal55/langs/Compilertest3.md

 **Seed7 -O2**     | Seed7 | 13.0
 **Rustc**         | Rust| 37.8

-One of my compilers (bcc-opt) does surprisingly well.
+One of my compilers (MM-opt) does surprisingly well.
 It's just a fluke (it's typically 50% slower than gcc-O3, not faster!), however that is the genuine timing for this test.